AVAILABLE 24/7 | FREE CONSULTATION

 Contact us today at (201) 880-5311 to schedule a free consultation with one of our skilled NJ theft and robbery lawyers.

 As indictable offenses, the crimes of robbery and armed robbery in New Jersey are adjudicated in the Superior Court of the county where the alleged crimes took place.
 A robbery conviction in New Jersey carries a penalty of five to ten years imprisonment for a second-degree charge and 10 to 20 years for a first-degree charge.
-Armed robbery charges are first-degree charges under New Jersey law.

 If you have been charged with robbery in New Jersey, it is important to get the help of an experienced New Jersey robber lawyer.
 At Lustberg Law Offices, we have built a reputation for doing our due diligence in protecting the rights of New Jersey residents who have been charged with a crime.
 Attorney Adam Lustberg has dedicated his career to providing quality legal counsel and representation.
-Contact us to schedule a free consultation and learn more about your legal options.

 The No Early Release Act (NERA) is a New Jersey criminal statute passed in 1997 that prohibits defendants from being released from prison before serving at least 85 percent of their entire sentence.
-Aside from robbery, other charges that fall under the NERA are as follows:

 Attempts or conspiracy to commit charges under the list of crimes under the NERA are also subject to the NERA.
 The NERA will also supersede existing parole eligibility requirements in most cases regardless of other mandatory sentences.